Code-Institute-Submissions/hanselsbakery/README.md

 	- I have used jQuery for parts of the website, I have mainly used previous knowledge and documentation provided by jQuery.

 - **ImageKit**
-	 - This is a CDN where I have used to store all images and video.
+	 - This is a [CDN](https://imagekit.io/) where I have used to store all images and video.

 - **Images and Video**

 	- All images were taken from **Unsplash**, **Pexels** and **Pixabay**.
-In addition, I have one video that was taken from Pexels which is a video of a coffee and muffin, which is the only video in the website.
+In addition, I have one video that was taken from Pexels which is a video of a coffee and a muffin, which is the only video in the website.
 Please check below where all images and video were sourced:

 		- **Shop Image** - [here](https://unsplash.com/photos/dwQRixazu9I)
 		- **Christmas Cupcake** - [here](https://unsplash.com/photos/ywv6hrTgSF8)